 There are loads of high-end shops and restaurants in Polanco, and the Museo Soumaya is one of the most stunning pieces of architecture in Mexico City, but getting to and from Polanco can take a long time in the Mexico City traffic.
 As there’s no subway, expect to endure queues.

-It’s also worth considering the Sofitel, Marriott, and Hilton in the area of Reforma as alternative hotels as these are in a more vibrant area which is more interesting for walking and seeing historic sites.
+It’s also worth considering the Sofitel, Marriott, and Hilton in the area of Reforma as alternative hotels, as these are in a more vibrant area that is more interesting for walking and seeing historic sites.

 Wherever you decide to stay, in Mexico City, or elsewhere, book via our luxury travel concierge.
-We offer free upgrades, free breakfasts, and free perks at hotels, including the Four Seasons, Hyatt, Ritz-Carlton, Hyatt, Aman, InterContinental and more at no extra cost.
+We offer free breakfast, upgrades and other complimentary VIP benefits at luxury hotels like Four Seasons, Belmond, Ritz-Carlton, Hyatt, Aman, InterContinental and more at no extra cost.